Owyn/CreativeExpansionPack/README.md

 > However, PLEASE MAKE GOOD USE OF CREATIVE EXPANSION PACK!!!
 This mod is clearly not a joke and has mad power over Fall Guys Creative, and everyone knows that with great power comes great responsibility.

 **I can't play normal Fall Guys when Creative Expansion Pack is installed, how to deal with that?!**
-> You can't, in order to play the normal game you got to uninstall BepinEx, you can do that by using the "Restore_EAC" batch script in your game's root and quickly switch back to the mod by using the "Install_BepinEx" batch script that's in the same folder.
+> You can't, in order to play the normal game you got to uninstall BepinEx, you can do that by using the "`TURN_OFF_CEP_CE.bat`" batch script in your game's root and quickly switch back to the mod by using the "`INSTALL_CEP_CE.bat`" batch script that's in the same folder.

 ## Installation Guide